compound-finance/comet/certora/README.md

 Withdraws base token reserves remained, if called by the governor.

 ### isBorrowCollateralized
-Recalculates the present value of the borrower's collateral and the present value of the borrowed amount , and compares it with the protocol's collateralization policy.
+Recalculates the present value of the borrower's collateral and the present value of the borrowed amount , and compares it with the protocol's Collateralization policy.

 ### isLiquidatable
 Recalculates the present value of the borrower's collateral and the present value of the borrowed amount , and compares it with the protocol's liquidation policy.